CathSara/SDIL-Project/README.md

   - On the website, a pop up message will appear where you have to choose which item you took out of the two.
   - You will not be able to proceed further on the website if you do not choose anything.
   - If you just take the item anyway, the host or the next user will be asked to choose which item is still in the box.
-- If you donate an item to the box and do not put it in the scan shelf, but immediately in the storage shelf:
+- If you donate an item to the box and do not put it on the scan shelf, but immediately on the storage shelf:
   - The increased weight will still be detected by the box.
   - The host or the next user will be asked to take the item that is not in the inventory and remove it or put it on the scan shelf for the item recognition.